Master of Arts in English Literature (1999) from Saifia College, Bhopal, India.

-Installation of Change Room at Chintretsukan Gallery, Tokyo University of the Arts, Tokyo, Japan.
-Curated by SGFA Tokyo.
+Change Room, (audio installation) at Chintretsukan Gallery, Tokyo University of the Arts, Tokyo, Japan.
+Curated by SGFA Tokyo

-Installation of Change Room at CREA Reconference, Kathmandu, Nepal.
-Curated by CREA Team.
+Change Room, (audio installation) at CREAR econference, Kathmandu, Nepal.
+Curated by CREA Team

 Installation of Change Room at Bhopal Literature and Arts Festival, Bhopal, India.
 Curated by Meera Dass.